Keeping Mum and Dad At Home. Part 2: Living Room

-A single-motor riser recliner, as the name suggests, has one motor which controls all the electric functions on the chair.
+A single-motor riser recliner, has just one motor which controls all the electric functions on the chair.
 The backrest, footrest, and riser functions are all operated through a single set of buttons.
-The chair can be put into a fully reclined position with the backrest reclined and footrest raised, all through pressing the recline button.
-By pressing the rise button, the chair moves into a raised sit-to-stand position.
-The backrest will rise while the footrest drops and then the whole chair will rise, all through that single motor.
-Single-motor rise and recline chairs are generally less expensive and easier to operate with simplistic controls.
+The backrest can be put into a fully reclined position while the footrest will be raised giving you a complete relaxed situation all from the push of a single button.
+By pressing the rise button, the chair will move into a raised sit-to-stand position.
+The backrest will rise while the footrest drops and then the whole chair will rise to aid you into a standing position.
+The single-motor rise and recline chairs are low-priced and are easier to operate with the simplicity of their controls.

-If Mum or Dad are having problems sitting in an upright position or having circulation issues, a specialised foot stool or foot rest may be required.
-A static foot rest offers extra support to the calves while in a seated position and allow for the even distribution of pressure along the leg, reducing the chances of developing pressure sores.
-These foot rests are both height and angle adjustable to ensure the thigh is supported correctly on the seat and offer the flexibility to cater to people with fixed postural problems of the ankle.
+If your Mum or Dad are having problems sitting in an upright position, a specialised foot stool or foot rest can help decrease the chances of circulation problems for them.
+A static foot rest offers raised support to the calves while in a seated position and allows for the even distribution of pressure along the leg.
+This reduces the chances of stiffness, cramps and the development of pressure sores.
+These foot rests are both height and angle adjustable to ensure that both the thighs and calves are supported correctly on the seat and offer flexibility to cater for people with fixed postural problems of the ankle.

 In the situation where your Mam and Dad may be dependent on assistance due to severe limited mobility, a Portering Chair may be beneficial to their daily living.
 These chairs offer similar benefits to a rise recliner in the instance they can be manually tilted forward/backwards to help with their rising.
 The added bonus of these chairs is that they are mobile and be easily transported to move your Mam or Dad to different rooms in the house.
 They also come with a head rest and elevating foot rest to add extra support and stability for them.